Galgamins/QWEST/README.md

 ## I have a question/ I found a bug

 Please report it in the support channel or in the relevant channel in the community server.

+## The dialogue camera makes me sick/I don't like it!
+If The dialogue conversation camera (which is Witcher style) isn't your jam or is making you sick, I have a simple fix for you.

+IN MO2, search for [Alternate Conversation Camera Fixed](https://cdn.discordapp.com/attachments/878666145702481930/904765170784550932/unknown.png).
+Right click it, open in explorer.
+Navigate through SKSE>Plugins and open the .ini file in there.
+You will see a setting that says bswitchtarget=1 you can set this to bswitchtarget=0 to make the camera stop switching in dialogue.

 ## Some hair/facial hair clips!